-In these unprecedented times, COVID-19 is taking a huge toll on the world, and putting global communities under immense pressure.
+In these unprecedented times, COVID-19 has taken a huge toll on the world, and put global communities under immense pressure.
 From an economic point of view, not since the 2008 global financial crisis has the world economy been hit so hard.

 Some industries are suffering more than others – for instance, commodity prices around the world have fallen a record-breaking 20%.

-Meanwhile, the aviation industry has all but ground to a halt, with 90% of the global fleet sitting idly in hangars and dormant airports.
-As such, the tourism sector is predicted to shrink by as much as 78% this year.
+Meanwhile, the aviation industry all but ground to a halt for a while, with 90% of the global fleet sitting idly in hangars and dormant airports during 2020.
+As such, the tourism sector shrunk drastically.

-However, as restrictions begin to ease around the world, businesses everywhere are preparing to reopen their doors.
+However, as restrictions begin to ease around the world, businesses everywhere have reopened their doors.

 Your existing customers can help your business bounce back

 Any loyalty marketer will tell you that retaining customers is far more important than acquiring new ones.
 This is truer now than it ever has been before.

 Increasing your customer retention by just 2% is equal to cutting costs by 10%.
 Increasing it a further 3% can result in as much as a 125% rise in profits.
 This is because existing customers typically spend two-thirds more than new customers do.

 These statistics count for a lot in this new environment, where consumers are hesitant to part ways with their hard-earned money.

 As a provider of digital loyalty program solutions, Stamp Me has clients all over the world – we compiled our data of global café loyalty transactions since the outbreak.